BirdeeHub/tomlua/README.md

 This means that it makes a lot of sense to use a simple but fast parser to parse config files on startup.

 And then later you can use one which is better for editing but is slower when making things like a settings page which may edit the file.

-I might have written it in rust or zig but I wanted to practice my C

-Error reporting is bad currently, but the plumbing is there, just lazy messages that don't gather any file context.

-Basic benchmarking (repeatedly parsing [tests/example.toml](./tests/example.toml) file) shows promising results.

-At 15-20 microseconds per parse, speed is comparable to cjson, (1.2x-2.0x the speed depending on settings) despite parsing toml rather than json, and it is 10x faster than toml_edit